New nursing home visitation guidelines start Friday

 However, if the county has a transmission rate that’s greater than 10%, no visitation is permitted except for compassionate care visits.

-Lastly, the state will be working with facilities on designating a separate room for visitors or making sure the resident is alone in their room when the visit occurs.
+And last, the state will be working with facilities on designating a separate room for visitors or making sure residents are alone in their room when the visit occurs.
+The full guidelines for Revised Skilled Nursing Facility Visitation can be found here.

-Zucker stated that these are preliminary guidelines and that the state will be releasing additional recommendations in the coming days.

-Note: UPDATE: New York state sent a press release with a link to full guidance for Revised Skilled Nursing Facility Visitation.
-Information and a link to the full guidance have been added to the story in italics.